Hull

 Flange Prep

 Sand the top of the hull flange with about 120 grit to rough up the surface for gluing the deck on.
-Try not to scare the hull down from the flange on the sheer and the transom.
+Try not to scar the hull down from the flange onto the sheer and the transom.
 This area of the hull is nicely finished and will not be touched when installing the deck.

 Registration